Industrious Entry 30 of 37

 Use Limits

-For most healthy adults, public health guidance often cites up to about 400 milligrams of caffeine per day as a level not generally associated with dangerous effects.
-This is a limit, not a requirement.
+For most healthy adults, the FDA has cited 400 milligrams of caffeine per day as an amount not generally associated with negative effects.
+That reference point is a ceiling for many adults, not a goal and not a personal prescription.
 Some people feel poorly with much less.
-Pregnant people, people with certain heart conditions, anxiety disorders, sleep problems, medication interactions, or other medical concerns may need stricter limits or professional guidance.
+Pregnancy, breastfeeding, heart conditions, anxiety disorders, sleep problems, medication interactions, or other medical concerns may require stricter limits or qualified guidance; ACOG describes less than 200 milligrams per day as moderate caffeine consumption during pregnancy.

 The Ethos standard is not "How much can I get away with?"
 It is "What amount helps without creating worse consequences?"